Most probable path of an active Brownian particle: Demonstrations of the most probable path

 \subsection{Periodic property of the orientation $\theta$}

-Because of the periodic property of the orientation, $\theta$, the final angles, $\theta_\mathrm f$ and $\theta_\mathrm f+2\omega\pi$, give the same physical orientation, where $\omega$ is an integer, i.e., $\omega=0,\pm1,\pm2,\cdots$. $\omega$ is a topological rotation number in the OM variational principle, indicating the number of rotations during the transition path from the initial to the final state.
-The different rotation number, $\omega$, distinguishes the solutions of Eqs.~(\ref{MPPE-x})-(\ref{MPPE-th}) and thus the locally most probable path.
-Therefore, the problem is to obtain the rotation number for the globally most probable path by directly evaluating the OM integral.
+Due to the periodic property of the orientation, $\theta$, the final angles, $\theta_\mathrm f$ and $\theta_\mathrm f+2\omega\pi$, generate the same physical orientation, where $\omega$ is an integer (i.e., $\omega=0,\pm1,\pm2,\cdots$).
+In the OM variational principle, $\omega$ is a topological rotation number indicating the number of rotations throughout the transition path from the initial to the final state.
+The different rotation number, $\omega$, distinguishes the solutions of Eqs.~(\ref{MPPE-x})--(\ref{MPPE-th}) and, consequently, the locally most probable path.
+Therefore, the constraint directly evaluates the OM integral to obtain the rotation number for the globally most probable path.

-Now we seek the most probable path of rewriting the final state as $\theta_\mathrm f=2\omega\pi$, and we find a solution with $\omega=1$, which we call sol:$\ell$, as shown in Fig.~\ref{Fig:soll}(a).
-Because the final condition satisfies $|\theta_\mathrm f|\ge2\pi$, sol:$\ell$ must be ``rotation" ($0<m<1$) with $n=0$, which is a unique solution for this condition.
-We also provide a schematic of the dynamics of sol:$\ell$ in the phase space, with $\theta(t)$ monotonically increasing with time from the initial to the final state [see Fig.~\ref{Fig:soll}(b)].
+We now explore the most probable path of rewriting the final state as $\theta_\mathrm f=2\omega\pi$ and determine a solution with $\omega=1$, which we denote as sol:$\ell$ (Fig.~\ref{Fig:soll}(a)).
+The final condition satisfied $|\theta_\mathrm f|\ge2\pi$; hence, sol:$\ell$ must be ``rotation" ($0<m<1$) with $n=0$, which is a unique solution for this condition.
+Fig.~\ref{Fig:soll}(b) shows a schematic of the sol:$\ell$ dynamics in the phase space, with $\theta(t)$ monotonically increasing with time from the initial to the final state.